by James Morris

 __F__ Evolution explains how life originated.

-__F__ By far, the most diverse group of organisms are mammals.
+__F__ Mammals are the most diverse group of organisms alive today.

-__F__ If you compressed the history of life on Earth into 60 seconds, you would see the
+__F__ If you watch the history of life on Earth play out over 60 seconds, the first modern humans would come on the scene at the very end, around 50 seconds.

 As you can see, it turns out that none of these is true; they are all false.
 In fact, these are common misconceptions that many of us have about evolution.
 How did you do?